yosvelquintero/url-shortener/README.md

 The API documentation for the URL Shortener service is provided via Swagger.
 It offers an interactive interface to explore the available endpoints, test their functionality, and view detailed information about the request and response models.

 ![Swagger UI](./Swagger-UI.png)

-Visit the Swagger UI by running the application and navigating to [http://localhost:3000/api/swagger/](http://localhost:3000/api/swagger/) in your browser.